-The school is about to embark on an ambitious reinvention of our lunchtimes.
-Following extensive research into best practice we have identified Outdoor Play And Learning (OPAL) as the approach we want to take in the future.
-This approach ties closely with our school values and aims to foster the behaviours and attitudes that children need as they grow to ensure they are productive, risk-aware members of society.
+The school has embarked on an ambitious reinvention of our lunchtimes.
+Following extensive research into best practice, we identified Outdoor Play And Learning (OPAL) as the approach and we are now fully engaged in this programme.
+This approach ties closely with our school values and fosters the behaviours and attitudes that children need as they grow to ensure they are productive, risk-aware members of society.
 The programme recognises that core skills are best accrued by children through high quality play, including co-operation, context rich language use, problem solving, negotiation, creativity and mental and physical well-being.
 OPAL enables schools to clearly evidence both a base-line and also a monitorable improvement strategy for active learning, well being and physical activity.

 For more information on the programme, please visit the OPAL website, available here.

-Our first adaptations, in preparation for the programme kicking-off in earnest, have already had a dramatic impact on lunchtimes:
+Our first adaptations had a dramatic impact on lunchtimes:

 “Yesterday, [my child] came home full of energy and saying she’d had the best day EVER at school.
 She seemed totally liberated, free and so enthusiastic.
 A total transformation from the usual lethargic response of “I’m tired, I’ll tell you about my day later!”.It was wonderful to see and I’m sure that enthusiasm will continue into the classroom post-lunch to help her learning flourish.
 Thank you so much, it is wonderful to see such a creative approach to education and injecting FUN into their school experience.” – Parent of Year 6 child